Master of Science in Nursing Education Program

 - Essential IX: Master’s-Level Nursing Practice

 The MSNEd Program consists of fifteen (15) graduate-division nursing core courses delivered over five (5) academic semesters and eighty (80) academic weeks, for a total of forty (40) semester credits.
 There are five hundred forty (540) didactic and one hundred eighty (180) field experience contact hours total.
 The MSNEd Program does not have any experiential learning contact hours assigned.
 However, the Program requires the completion of an educator-based learning project/practicum.
 For learner residency and course delivery modalities definitions, see the Learner Residency and Course Delivery Modalities section of this Catalog.
-For learning modalities definitions see Learning Modalities Definitions section in this Catalog.
 The Curriculum Plan table presented below represents a sample curriculum plan for learners.

 Sample Curriculum Plan